aishwarya24/yugabyte-db/docs/content/preview/yugabyte-voyager/known-issues/_index.md

     weight: 104
 ---

-This section documents unsupported features as well as known issues and workarounds when migrating data with YugabyteDB Voyager.
+This section document unsupported features as well as known issues and workarounds when migrating data with YugabyteDB Voyager.

 ## Unsupported features